-- CPSC 535: Introduction to image analysis and computer vision - CPSC 583: Introduction to information visualization
+• CPSC 535: Introduction to image analysis and computer vision

 Software Engineering

 - Concerned with employing systematic ways of producing good software on time and within budget. - A typical person can only hold ~7 concepts in their mind at a time. - A typical computer program consists of more than 7 'parts'. - Consequently mechanisms for dealing with this complexity are needed. - Top down approach is one way: break a large (hard to conceive) problem into smaller more manageable parts.